Alex Burnett: Toronto Blue Jays

 On March 29, 2013, Burnett was claimed by the Toronto Blue Jays, and optioned to their new Triple-A affiliate Buffalo Bisons.
 On April 10, Burnett was designated for assignment by the Blue Jays to make room for waiver claim Casper Wells.
 He was claimed off waivers by the Baltimore Orioles on April 12, and sent to the Triple-A Norfolk Tides.
 He was called up by the Orioles on April 22, and sent back to Norfolk on April 24.
 Burnett was called up again on May 9 when Miguel González was placed on the 15-day disabled list.
 He was optioned back to Norfolk on May 11, and recalled again on May 14 when Wei-Yin Chen was placed on the disabled list.
 He was optioned back to Norfolk again on May 18, but was designated for assignment on May 23 to make room on the roster for Kevin Gausman.

 Chicago Cubs

-The Chicago Cubs claimed Burnett on waivers on May 27, 2013.
+On May 27, 2013, Burnett was claimed off waivers by the Chicago Cubs.
 The Cubs optioned him to the Triple-A Iowa Cubs on May 30.
 He was designated for assignment on June 1, 2013, and sent back to the Iowa Cubs on June 3.
 He elected free agency on November 14, 2013.

 Sioux City Explorers

-Burnett signed with the Sioux City Explorers of the American Association of Independent Professional Baseball and played for them during the 2014 season.
+On June 13, 2014, Burnett signed with the Sioux City Explorers of the American Association of Independent Professional Baseball.
 He became a free agent after the season.
+In 28 games 54 innings of relief he went 6-1 with a 2.17 ERA with 50 strikeouts and 3 saves.

 Guerreros de Oaxaca

 On April 1, 2015, he signed with the Guerreros de Oaxaca of the Mexican Baseball League.
 He was released on April 20, 2015.
+In 7 games 8.2 innings of relief he struggled going 1-0 with a 6.23 ERA with 12 strikeouts.